Generalized additive model for location, scale and shape

-In particular, the GAMLSS statistical framework enables flexible regression and smoothing models to be fitted to the data.
-The GAMLSS model assumes the response variable has any parametric distribution which might be heavy or light-tailed, and positively or negatively skewed.
-In addition, all the parameters of the distribution [location (e.g., mean), scale (e.g., variance) and shape (skewness and kurtosis)] can be modeled as linear, nonlinear or smooth functions of explanatory variables.
+GAMLSS allows flexible regression by using smoothing or machine learning techniques to model the parameters of the target variable (response).
+GAMLSS assumes the response variable could follows any theoretical parametric distribution, which might be heavy or light-tailed, and positively or negatively skewed.
+In addition, all the parameters of the distribution which often are location (e.g., mean), scale (e.g., variance) and shape (skewness and kurtosis) – can be modelled as linear, nonlinear or using algorithm modelling functions of the explanatory variables.
+The distributional assumption for the target variables can be checked through diagnostic plots like Q–Q plot or worm plot.
+GAMLSS is a supervised machine learning model since the target value (the output) is always present.